-This course takes a historical approach to the development of modern philosophy and covers the period from the Renaissance to the 20th-century.
-The course will cover the epistemological, metaphysical and relevant axiological issues of the major philosophers and philosophical movements of this period.
+This course takes a historical approach to the development of modern philosophy and covers the period from the Renaissance to the end of the 18th century.
+The course covers the epistemological, metaphysical and relevant axiological issues of the major philosophers and philosophical movements of this period.
 The course will also examine the influence of modern philosophy on contemporary thought.

-PHIL 292 Special Topics: (3 Hours)
+PHIL 292 Special Topics:\ (3 Hours)

 Prerequisites or corequisites: PHIL 121 with a grade of "C" or higher or PHIL 143 with a grade of "C" or higher.

-This course periodically offers specialized or advanced discipline-specific content related to the study of philosophy not usually taught in the curriculum to interested and qualified students within the program.
+This course periodically offers specialized or advanced discipline-specific content related to the study of philosophy not usually taught in the curriculum to interested and gualified students within the program.